Marine Corps Logistics Base Barstow

 What Is in Your Flu Shot

-Do you know what’s in your flu shot and how it works to prevent infections of the influenza virus?
+Here is what’s in the flu shot and how it works to prevent influenza virus infections.

-- Some providers may offer a “high dose” flu shot intended for patients aged 65 years and older.
+• Some providers may offer a “high dose” flu shot intended for 65 years and older patients

 Flu Shot Timing Is Important